ShellCode33/EmbeddedSystemHardening/README.md

 We will see two different ways of altering our system remotly.

-### Flash whole sdcard
+### Flash the whole sdcard
-This method is the more drastic one, it will write every single byte of the sdcard.
+This method is the more drastic one, it will write the entire system image on the sdcard.
 It can be really time consuming depending on how big your system image is.
 All we have to do is transfer the new sdcard.img to the pi using `scp` and execute `dd` remotly using `ssh`.

 We write a small script to automate the task for us : see ![upgrade.sh](https://github.com/ShellCode33/SecuredEmbeddedSystem/blob/master/upgrade.sh)